j3lte/chanarchive/README.md

     chanarchive [options] <URL>

-Call the program with the `-h` or `--help` option to see more options
+Call the program with the `-h` or `--help` option to see more options.
+You can see the current output here in the [docs](https://github.com/j3lte/chanarchive/blob/master/docs/cli.md)

 It will create a folder called based on the imageboard, where it stores the current thread.